cwyptt/AudioMerge/README.md

    The executable will be created in the `dist` directory.

-If you want to build the one-file executable, utilize the files in "AudioMergeMKV (Only Executable)" which is found in the resources folder.
+If you want to build the one-file executable, utilize the files located in resources/AudioMergeMKV_Release.

 ## Usage